Billmate/QvicklyDocumentation/Writerside/topics/Description-of-URL.md

 ### bankid

-Authenticate with BankID.
+Callback for authenticate with BankID.

 More information about the bankid action can be found in the [bankid](paylink-bankid.md) topic.

 ### swish-cancel

-Cancel swish payment.
+Callback for cancel swish payment.

 More information about the swish-cancel action can be found in the [swish-cancel](paylink-swish-cancel.md) topic.

 ### swish-status

-Get swish status.
+Callback for get swish status.

 More information about the swish-status action can be found in the [swish-status](paylink-swish-status.md) topic.

 ### swish-pay

-Begin swish payment.
+Callback for swish payment.

 More information about the swish-pay action can be found in the [swish-pay](paylink-swish-pay.md) topic.

 ### swedbankpay-cancel

-Cancel SwedbankPay card payment.
+Callback for cancel SwedbankPay card payment.

 More information about the swedbankpay-cancel action can be found in the [swedbankpay-cancel](paylink-swedbankpay-cancel.md) topic.

 ### swedbankpay-pay

-Begin SwedbankPay card payment.
+Callback for SwedbankPay card payment.

 More information about the swedbankpay-pay action can be found in the [swedbankpay-pay](paylink-swedbankpay-pay.md) topic.